hpcleuven/VscDocumentation/source/jobs/job_advanced.rst

   line or in the input file to specify the node configuration.
 * The number of tasks per node using ``--ntasks-per-node=<number of tasks per node>``.
   The default is one task per node.
-* The number of CPUs per task using ``--cpus-per-task=<CPUs per task>`` or ``-c <CPUs per task>``.
-Failing to specify this value results in getting one CPU per task.
+* The number of cores per task using ``--cpus-per-task=<cores per task>`` or ``-c <cores per task>``.
+Failing to specify this value results in getting one core per task.

 In this case also one should be very careful when specifying the parameters:

 * Not filling up the nodes optimally is very asocial behaviour as it will decrease the efficiency of the cluster use and lengthen the waiting time for others.
-* Requesting a number of tasks per node in combination with a number of CPUs per task that cannot be accommodated on the cluster, will lead to the job being refused by Slurm.
+* Requesting a number of tasks per node in combination with a number of cores per task that cannot be accommodated on the cluster, will lead to the job being refused by Slurm.

-**This option should only be used on the UAntwerp cluster if you can fill nodes completely or have a very good reason to leave some cores empty.**

 Minimizing distance on the network for faster communications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The nodes in a cluster are connected with each other through a number of switches that
 form a hierarchical network tree (also called a topology).
-On the UAntwerp clusters,
+On typical VSC clusters,
 the topology is a variant of the tree.
 All nodes are connected to an edge switch and
 hence split up naturally in groups corresponding to the edge switch they are connected
 with.
 These edge switches are then connected through a number of top level switches